Version 0.59.0

 make scaling( 2.0 ) >> sphere()

-The second constructor accepts three floating point values, one for each direction:
+The second constructor is used for non-uniform scaling.
+It accepts three floating point values, one for each direction:

 Example